vmware-tanzu/application-accelerator-samples/doc/buildDeploy.md

 ```

 ## Update the HTTPRoute

+Note: This step is optional.
+Configuration is preset to use `http-where-for-dinner` hostname.

 Where For Dinner uses an `HTTPRoute` resource to create an externally resolvable and accessible endpoint on the internet.
 The hostname portion of the externally
 addressable address is controlled by the `spec.parentRefs.sectionName` of the `HTTPRoute` resource.
 The sectionName field's value is prefixed with `http-` and then